popeindustries/buddy/README.md

 See [node.js modules](http://nodejs.org/api/modules.html) for more info on modules.

-***NOTE***: `require` boilerplate needs to be present as a browser global property to enable runtime module initialization.
-It is necessary to include a copy of [simpler-browser-require](https://github.com/popeindustries/simpler-browser-require) (npm: simpler-browser-require), or set the `boilerplate` target flag to have it included automatically.

 ### EXAMPLES

 Generate `www/main.js` by concatenating and modularizing all dependencies referenced by `src/js/main.js`, including modules installed via npm (from the `node_modules` directory):